galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 >
 {: .hands_on}

+Now we can plot our UMAP again, this time showing the names of our clusters.

+> <hands-on-title>DimPlot Clusters</hands-on-title>
+>
+> 1.
+>
+{: .hands_on}

 ## Canonical Markers vs Marker Genes

-We've now annotated our clusters by cell type using the supervised approach, but let's try making one more type of plot that we could have used to annotate our clusters.
-We can make heatmaps of the canonical markers for each cell type or of the top markers for each cluster to see how expression of these genes varies within and between our clusters.
+We've now annotated our clusters by cell type using the supervised approach, but let's try making one more type of plot that we could have used during this process.
+We can make heatmaps of the canonical markers for each cell type and of the top markers for each cluster to see how expression of these genes varies within and between our clusters.

 > <hands-on-title>Create Heatmaps to Compare Expression by Cluster</hands-on-title>
 >